 Several local authorities and place-based groups are endorsing the Principles.
-These include: Arun District Council, Heredfordshire Council, Hertfordshire Local Enterprises Partnership, Lewis District Council, London Borough of Hounslow, Norwich City Council, and Scarborough Borough Council.
+These include: Arun District Council, Herefordshire Council, Hertfordshire Local Enterprises Partnership, Lewes District Council, London Borough of Hounslow, Norwich City Council, and Scarborough Borough Council.

 How are you working with house builders to get them to adopt the principles?